Fremantle Stuff > Buildings > Mortuary

 The structure now on the seaward side of the (present) Kidogo Arthouse represents the mortuary that used to be there.

-Bathers Beach from Arthur Head, 2015, showing the Kidogo Arthouse (the kerosene store) and a structure representing the mortuary.
+Bathers Beach from Arthur Head, 2015, showing the Kidogo Arthouse (aka kerosene store) and a structure representing the mortuary; my photo.

 The photo above and the text below are from an interpretive plaque on the boardwalk nearby.